alexsannikov/adguardhome-filters/README.md

 # adguardhome-filters
-Hosts lists revised for usage with Adguard Home:
+Filters lists revised for usage with Adguard Home:

-	cleaned-up from "localhost/broadcast" records;
+	- cleaned-up from "localhost/broadcast" records;
-	127.0.0.1 and 0.0.0.0 replaced to ||;
+	- 127.0.0.1 and 0.0.0.0 replaced to ||;
-	all extensions are left unmerged to use independently;
+	- extensions are left unmerged to use independently;
-	sub-domains are removed if top-level domain presented;
+	- all sub-domains are removed if top-level domain presented;
-	adult TLDs fully blocked;
+	- adult TLDs fully blocked;
-	some improvements added to domains lists.
+	- some improvements added to domains lists.

 Files are compatible with AdGuard Home DNS filtering.